Stratoscale/cliff-adaptive-table/README.md

 ## Display Modifiers
 Valid boolean values are `true`, `t`, `yes`, `y`, `false`, `f`, `no`, and `n` (case-insensitive).
+- **color=bool** - Allow some columns to be colored according to the value (note: this only applies to the top level values, not to values in sub-tables).
+Default: true.
 - **split-table=bool** - Allow table to be split to multiple tables that each have some of the columns.
 Default: false.
 - **column-order=csv** - A comma-seperated list of column names.
 Columns are sorted first by this list and then alphabetically.
 Default: `name`, `id`, `status`, `state`.
 - **force-frames=bool** - Force frames around all sub-objects.
 Default: false.